datalad-handbook/book/docs/basics/101-130-yodaproject.rst

 .. findoutmore:: Creating an independent input dataset

-   If you acquire your own data for a data analysis, it will not magically exist as a DataLad dataset that you can simply install from somewhere -- you'll have to turn it into a dataset yourself.
+   If you acquire your own data for a data analysis, it will not magically exist as a DataLad dataset that you can simply clone from somewhere -- you'll have to turn it into a dataset yourself.
 Any directory with data that exists on your computer can be turned into a dataset with :command:`datalad create --force` and a subsequent :command:`datalad save -m "add data" .` to first create a dataset inside of